VivaanHooda/RVCE-ISE-Sem3/README.md

-# 3rdSemRVCE - Third Semester Resources
+# 3rdSemRVCE - ISE Third Semester Resources
 This repository contains academic resources and study materials for the Third Semester curriculum at RVCE (RV College of Engineering).

 ## 📚 Repository Structure